Demmygold/theProductDemi/README.md

 ##  Why NaijaRoot Is Different

-Unlike most agri-marketplace apps, *NaijaRoot* focuses on *rural inclusion*.
+Unlike other competitors, *NaijaRoot* focuses on *rural inclusion*.
 It’s designed for farmers who are often offline, skeptical of tech platforms, or left out of digital systems.

-By combining *offline accessibility, **local trust agents, and **logistic accountability, NaijaRoot becomes more than a marketplace — it becomes a **digital backbone for rural farmers*.
+By combining offline accessibility, local trust agents, and logistic accountability, NaijaRoot becomes more than a marketplace.
+It becomes a digital backbone for rural farmers*.

 ---